parsiyte/GPPRMon/README.md

 user@gpgpu_sim:~$ source setup_environment <build_type>
 # That command sets the environment variables such that simulator can find related executables in the linkage path.
 # If you want to debug the simulator (as it was written in C/C++), you should specify build_type as `debug`.
-# Otherwise, you don\'t need to specify it, blank as empty.
+# Otherwise, you do not need to specify it, blank as empty.
 It will automatically build the executables with `release` version.
 ```